Andrew-Gomonov/Bahai-Quote-Bot/README.md

-# Bahá'í Quote Bot (Telegram)
+# Quote Bot (Telegram)

-Simple Node.js Telegram-bot that sends random Bahá'í quotes to users on a daily schedule and supports text search & admin broadcasts.
+Simple Node.js Telegram-bot that sends inspirational quotes to users on a daily schedule and supports text search & admin broadcasts.

 ## Features